WebHostingCoopTeam/whc-catalog/templates/drupal/README.md

 the catalog [here](https://github.com/webhostingcoopteam/whc-catalog)

-When starting for the first time you will be asked to setup the database, you will provide the USER and PASSWORD in the questions below, remember them for later, as for the database host use
+When starting for the first time you will be asked to setup the database, you will provide the database NAME, USER and PASSWORD in the questions below, remember them for later, as for the database host simply use:

 ```
 postgres